Sum-full sets are not zero-sum-free: The elementary abelian -groups

 Suppose that the theorem is wrong, and let $A\seq V$ be a counterexample; that is, $A$ does not contain a zero-sum subset, while every element of $A$ is a sum of two other elements.
 Without loss of generality we assume that $A$ generates $V$; therefore, $V$ is finite.

-Write $m:=\dim V$ and $n:=|A|$; thus, $n\le 2m$ by Lemma~\refl{o}.
 Choose arbitrarily an element $a\in A$ and find a representation $a=b+c$ with some (not necessarily distinct) $b,c\in A$.
 It is easily verified that the set $\{a,b,c\}$ is Sidon; hence, by Corollary~\refc{complement}, its complement $A\stm\{a,b,c\}$ is generating.
 Fix a basis $B\seq A\stm\{a,b,c\}$.
 Applying Corollary~\refc{complement} a second time, the complement $A\stm B$ is generating.
-However, $|A\stm B|=|A|-m\le m$, while some of the vectors of $A\stm B$ (namely, $a,b$, and $c$) are linearly dependent, a contradiction. \end{proof}
+Since some of the vectors of $A\stm B$ (namely, $a,b$, and $c$) are linearly dependent, we have